Making it possible…

 Huw’s writings have won a number of awards, most recently Best Australian Story in the prestigious 2023 Australian Society of Travel Writers Awards sponsored by Tourism Australia.

-He is also an Ambassador for the global Adventure Travel Trade Association (ATTA) and for Protect Our Winters (POW)
+Huw is an Ambassador for Save the Children and for Protect Our Winters (POW) and is a Fellow of the Royal Geographical Society.

 Tired of the game playing and constant bickering and the lack of action on the climate emergency, Huw threw his hat into the fiery ring of Australian politics; standing as an Independent candidate in the 2019 Federal Election.
 This was his first tilt at any level of politics and, with a grassroots campaign in a system set up for the major parties, he shook it up against the sitting MP and then Australia’s Energy Minister.
 Check out Huw’s 2 minute campaign video ‘A Climate for Change’